alexa-labs/skill-workshop-smart-city/Module 5 - Respond to What department did we spend the most money on/README.md

 1. Make an HTTP GET request to an external API
 2. Use the slots as part of the API call
-3. Parse the the data returned by an API, and use that to respond back to the user with a response like "In {year}, the least/most money was spent in the{department}, with a total of {amount_spent}.";
+3. Parse the the data returned by an API, and use that to respond back to the user with a response like "In {year}, the least/most money was spent in the {department}, with a total of {amount_spent}.";

 ### Overview of what we will be doing in this module